 - Add the fresh or diced tomatoes with the juice.
 Cook over medium heat for additional 5 minutes.

-- Add 2 water, tomato paste and the seasoning, bring to a boil.
+- Add 2 cups of water, tomato paste and the seasoning, bring to a boil.

 - Stir in the bulgur and the beans.
 Bring to a boil.
 Cover and cook over low heat for 10 minutes.
 Remove from the heat and allow the pilaf to rest, covered, for 15 minutes.
 Serve with mixed green salad.